krishgoel20/Text-to-SQL/README.md

 ## Sample Queries to Try

 ```
-Show all customers from Mumbai
+Show all customers from Mumbai.
 Which products cost more than 10000?
-Show all electronics products
+Show all electronics products.
 What is the total amount of all orders?
 Which customer placed the most orders?
-Add a new customer named John Doe from Delhi with email john@gmail.com
+Add a new customer named John Doe from Delhi with email john@gmail.com.
-Update Amit Sharma's city to Bangalore
+Update Amit Sharma's city to Bengaluru.
 ```

 ---